 - Oct.
 15, 2019 – Final deadline for C Corporations and individuals

 Other Important Dates for Small Business Owners

-Oh wait, we’re not done.
+Oh wait, there’s more.
 Tax deadlines aren’t the only important dates you need to know for your business.
-Several forms or other documents need to be filed throughout the year as well.
+You may need to file several other forms and documents throughout the year as well.
 Make sure the following deadlines are on your schedule so that you can finish everything on time.

 File Forms 1094-C and 1095-C

 Feb.
 28, 2019 (by paper), and April 1, 2019 (electronically)